simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

 5. **Missing demographic details**
     - Information on gender, age, ethnicity and race of the users is missing which causes ambiguity.
 These limitations will lead to data bias.

-***However, the data is still usable to start seeing trends in users' days that could help to improve bellabeat's user experience.***
+***However, the data is still usable to start seeing trends in users' days that could help to improve Bellabeat's user experience.***

 **NOTE:** For this analysis, the CSV files tracking information by the minute were not utilized as that level of detail is not necessary for the bigger picture analysis.
-Additionally, the MET (Metabolic equivalent of task) data was not used as this information is useful only for comparison at individual user level.
-MET data shows a user their level of exertion from a baseline but cannot really be used as a comparison in-between users.
-Therefore, this data is not necessary for analysis.
+The MET (Metabolic equivalent of task) data was not used as it is measurable only at individual user level and no conclusions could be drawn for a sample of population as whole.
+Therefore, this data is not used for analysis.
 Heartrate data is also eliminated from the analysis because the recorded data does not give information of the resting heartrates of the users which is necessary for comparison and also due to the limited no. of users (14 users).
-Moreover, the weight log data is irreleavent for the purpose of analysis due to limited no. of total users (7 users).
+Moreover, the weight log data is irrelevant for the purpose of analysis due to limited no. of total users (7 users).

 ## 3. PROCESS